-At Gaze Burvill we admire oak for its natural durability, impermeable qualities and the wonderful steam bending properties it has, allowing our craftsmen to bend it into graceful curves.
+At Gaze Burvill we admire oak for its natural durability, impermeable qualities and the wonderful steam bending properties it has, allowing our craftsmen to bend it into graceful curves for our luxury outdoor furniture.
 It has great beauty with its extraordinary grain and is magnificently solid yet soft to touch.
-Aside from its use to craft furniture from, oak has a special place in the hearts and minds of the British people.
+Aside from its use to craft outdoor furniture from, oak has a special place in the hearts and minds of the British people.
 We thought it would be fun to share our 10 favourite ‘remarkable British facts about oak’ with you.

 There are over 600 species of oak trees in the world, but only two species are native to Britain, the English Oak (Quercus robur) and the Sessile Oak (Quercus petraea).
 Both species look very similar, the differentiating characteristic being the stalkless acorns of the sessile oak in comparison to the acorns which hang on stalks from the English Oak.

 Oak gall ink (also known as iron gall ink) was the standard ink used in Britain for over a thousand years and the most important historical texts such as the Magna Carta were written using it.
 The ink was made from tannic acid extracted from large round growths found on the trunks of oak trees, caused by a species of gall wasp and mixed with an iron sulfate.
 Laws were enacted in Britain and France specifying the content of iron gall ink for all royal and legal records to ensure the ink wouldn’t corrode the paper or fade over time.

 Estimated to be over 1,000 years old, it’s thought that the Bowthorpe Oak in Lincolnshire may be the oldest oak tree in Britain.
 Known for its vast 13.5m girth, it was once used by locals to hold parties inside its hollow trunk.

 The British Royal Navy